-Getting management buy-in for creative can sometimes be a challenge - it's hard to persuade colleagues why professional creative that is on brand and follows brand visions (but costs more money) is better than your marketing team creating assets in online design software for a less than £50 a month.
-Unless you're a small startup still getting their brand vision in-line, monitoring how much is spent on creative is vital.
+Getting management buy-in for creativity can sometimes be a challenge - it's hard to persuade colleagues why professional creativity that is on brand and follows brand visions (but costs more money) is better than your marketing team creating assets in online design software for a less than £50 a month.
+Unless you're a small startup still getting their brand vision in-line, monitoring how much is spent on creativity is vital.
 Creative is also fundamental for content marketing.
-Having a range of creative (designs and formats) allows a broader range of content to share on social media and on other owned digital channels.
-Keep track of creative spend by tracking freelance work, tools needed, printing costs and licences.
+Having a range of creative (designs and formats) allows a broader range of content to share on social media and other owned digital channels.
+Keep track of creative spending by tracking freelance work, tools needed, printing costs, and licenses.

 Content Marketing & SEO activities

-Content marketing is more than writing blog copy.
+Content marketing is more than writing a blog copy.
 Bigger companies, or companies that want to penetrate the market further, need to be considering the larger implementations of content and its associated costs.
-Image licences, content promotion, translators (for international content), copywriters, video creation and auditing need to be company-wide and budgeted for.
+Image licenses, content promotion, translators (for international content), copywriters, video creation, and auditing need to be company-wide and budgeted for.

 This can be one area of marketing that can be massively overlooked by many.
 This is also highly integrated with the staffing and teams spreadsheet, detailed further down. submitting your company/agency for an award can be costly, and whilst many of us would like to gain as much free PR as possible this is not always possible.
 Our spreadsheet calculates the total cost for all PR and events including agency management and product launch PR costs.

 Research, Insights & Tools investment